apache/struts-site/source/core-developers/conditionalvisitor-validator.md

 ---
 layout: core-developers
 title: conditionalvisitor validator
+parent:
+    title: Validation
+    url: validation.html
 ---

 # conditionalvisitor validator
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 ## Description

 The ConditionalVisitorFieldValidator will forward validation to the VisitorFieldValidator only if the expression will evaluate to true.

 ## Parameters